 TSA PreCheck Frequently Asked Questions

 US military servicemembers with a Common Access Card qualify for free TSA PreCheck.
 Military dependents need to sign up for PreCheck.
-I recommend using a military annual fee waived card like the Amex Platinum or Chase Sapphire Reserve to sign up for Global Entry, which includes PreCheck.
+I recommend using a military credit card such as the Amex Platinum Card or Chase Sapphire Reserve to sign up for Global Entry, which includes PreCheck.
 You must be a lawful permanent resident (LPR or “green card” holder), US citizen, or US national to apply for PreCheck.

 PreCheck is free for US military servicemembers.
 Just use your DOD ID number from the back of your CAC as your “known travel” number.
 You can also use credit cards that include TSA PreCheck or Global Entry credit as a benefit.